daphneaugier/daphneaugier/README.md

 ### Welcome to my Github profile!

-- 🔭  I’m currently working on my personal website and on a Discourse plugin
+- 🔭  I’m currently working on my personal website and a Flutter app

-- 🌱  I’m currently learning Ruby for Discourse plugin creation
+- 🌱  I’m currently learning Flutter for an app idea

 - 📫  How to reach me: daphne.augier@gmail.com